 Inflammation is the

-result in major health issues including type 2 diabetes, heart disease,
+result in major health issues, including type 2 diabetes, heart disease,

 arthritis, and even Alzheimer's.
 Your diet can greatly assist you in dealing